Solitary Bee Viewing House

 Watch as the solitary bees lay their eggs inside the tubes creating a sequence of nest cells.
 The bee starts by delivering pollen and nectar to the nest and stacking it at the end.
 The bee then lays an egg and seals it in.
 It then repeats the process filling the nest with cells containing pollen and eggs.
 Female eggs are laid 1st at the back of the nest and then as they continue to fill them, the male eggs are laid nearer the entrance.
 Once the egg hatch, the larva eats the pollen before pupating.
 The fully grown adult bee emerges in spring or summer, at which point it leaves the nest and searches for a mate.

 The following year the adults AND their offspring will use the same nest again building up the numbers of solitary bees visiting your garden each year.
 Site in a sheltered, sunny position between south south east to catch some morning sun between 1-1.5 metres high.
 A mud supply is useful, but not essential.
-Dimensions – H 41.5cm x W 29cm x D 6cm (47cm wide when opened up).
+Dimensions – H 34.5cm (at highest point) x W 23cm (at the widest point) x D 6cm (39 cm wide when opened up).

 Lovey gift idea, promptly delivered.